 What is there to do?
 Visit Dunvegan Castle which is home to Clan MacLeod, experience an underwater boat trip (it’s a thing!) on the Seaprobe Atlantis, walk to the iconic Old Man of Storr rock pillar.

 Watch the Isle of Skye Road trip to find out more about The Isle of Skye.

 It’s the UK’s friendliest city.
 It’s packed with energy.
 It’s the beating heart of Scotland.

 Glasgow Youth Hostel overlooks Kelvingrove Park in the lively west end, close to Kelvingrove Art Gallery.
 It’s a 10-minute walk from trendy Finnieston, which is buzzing with creativity and has an awesome range of places to eat and drink - including the delicious Avo Avo avocado restaurant.

 The hostel is within easy reach of many of the city’s best music venues, including The SSE Hydro, The SEC Centre and SWG3, which attract some of the biggest names in music, from Beyonce to George Ezra and Mumford & Sons.

 What is there to do?
 Hit the shops – we recommend Buchanan Street, Byres Road, or if you’re into vintage then give Mr Ben Retro Clothing a try!
 Take a friend for coffee and cake at Glasgow’s cat café.

 Discover Glasgow with Migrating Miss – watch the video here.

-Remember you can get 15% off room rates and free membership at Hostelling Scotland with your Young Scot card!
+Remember you can get 15% off room rates and free membership at Hostelling Scotland with your Young Scot card and European Youth Card!
 Where will you explore?